Do You Get Hot Flashes Upon Waking Up?

 These days, I am far more interested in learning how to control my mental reactions to my symptoms.

-These days, I think that if I had it to do all over again (go through menopause in all its painful glory), I would absolutely NOT try to control the symptoms.
+These days, I think that if I had it to do all over again (go through menopause in all its painful glory), I would NOT try to control the symptoms.
 Instead, I would take back control of the trajectory of my menopause journey.

 I would take the time to sit down and decide who I wanted to be once I hit the other side of menopause.